 Your cardiologist in New York may check what supplements and medications you take to make sure none of them are causing your palpitations.
 If you’re experiencing chest pain along with palpitations, your NYC cardiologist may also want you to perform an exercise stress test.
 If you’re also experiencing dizziness, confusion or difficulty breathing along with heart palpitations, you may have a more serious problem called an arrhythmia.

-Heart Palpitations Treatment
+Heart Palpitations Treatment in NYC

 Treatment for heart palpitations isn’t required for most people, except where there is a heart condition present.
 A heart palpitations cure may be as simple as making small changes in your lifestyle.
 If your doctor doesn’t find any damage or underlying heart disease, you may just need to take measures such as getting enough sleep, drinking plenty of fluids and learning techniques for stress reduction.
 Diet also may play a role in causing your heart palpitations, such as when you skip meals that leads to low blood sugar levels.